aengl/cocoon-demo/examples/simple-api/README.md

 The `viewState` attributes configures the view (and is updated automatically when interacting with the view).
 In this case, we define what dimension to plot along the scatter plot's X and Y axis and define an additional dimension to be shown in the tooltip, when hovering a data point.

+:information_source: You might have noticed that the data changes slightly in the preview when clicking the node multiple times.
+That's because most preview nodes sample the data to make sure that the editor is fast and responsive.

 ## Experiment!

 This concludes the example.
 Feel free to expand the graph.
 Just drag and drop a line from the port to an empty tile and choose a node type and port to create and connect.
 You could, for example, write the data to disk using a `WriteJSON` node.